 As a hardcore Marvel fan, the early reviews of Shazam! had me excited.
 Would DC finally pull off a great superhero film with humor?
 It may be on the right track, but I still wanted more.
-And Shazam! is definitely not for the whole family – not mine anyway.
+And Shazam! may not be for the whole family.
 Is Shazam! kid friendly?
-Here are the details on language, violence, mature content, and sexual content in Shazam!
+Here are the details on language, violence, mature and sexual content in Shazam!

 Is Shazam!
 Kid Friendly?

 Shazam! is filled with all kinds of “we all have a superhero inside of us” messages, which is great.
 However, this superhero movie is darker than many Marvel movies my younger kids enjoy.
 Let’s take a look if Shazam! is appropriate for young children.

 There is a bunch of bad language in Shazam! including swear words and other crass references.
 I counted at least 5 uses of some form of sh–, like dipsh–, miserable little sh–, and sh–hole.
 There were at least 4 uses of a–, and one was a–bag, which I had never heard before.